Instant soup: Manufacture

 Freeze drying is a recent dehydration breakthrough method that is restricted to high-value foods due to the high cost associated with the process.
 Despite its cost, freeze-drying is very effective in retaining the overall quality and nutritional value of the food through a process called sublimation, where water is removed (evaporated) from food in its frozen state without the transition through the liquid state.
 Removing water from food prevents spoilage as it does not give an environment that favors the growth of spoilage-causing microorganisms such as bacteria, mould, and yeast.
 Freeze-drying also reduces the total weight of the food, especially fruit and vegetables that are mostly water, thus making the transportation of these products more efficient.
 Vegetables used in instant soup mixes often undergo freeze-drying which helps them retain their nutritional value, texture, and flavor.
 Furthermore, as the food remains rigid during dehydration, subliming water creates holes where the evaporated ice crystals used to be.
 This allows freeze-dried foods such as vegetables to retain their shape without shrinkage, and these foods rehydrate completely when water is added to the mix that fills the voids left by the subliming water.
 Due to the reduced water content of the freeze-dried foods that inhibit the growth of microorganisms and prevent enzymatic chemical reactions, these foods are considered shelf-stable and can be kept safe from spoilage for years by preventing the reabsorption of moisture.
 Freeze-dried foods can be stored at room temperature without the need for refrigeration.

 Although uncommon compared to most applications, sometimes a seasoning solution is sprayed directly onto ramen noodles to enhance their flavor, prior to being packaged.

+Powder seasoning packets may also contain anticaking agents and flow agents to prevent the product from clumping into a solid mass.

+Flavor design

 Flavor ingredients used in instant ramen noodle soup include dried vegetables and meats, salt, MSG, onion, garlic, yeast extract, hydrolyzed vegetable protein, essential oil extracts and natural or synthetic flavor compounds.
 Essential oils derived from onion, garlic and clove are sometimes used as flavorings for instant ramen soup, and may be manufactured using expeller pressing or solvent extraction and distillation.
-Sophisticated methods exist that create flavor compounds, or complex flavors, for the flavoring of instant ramen noodle soups, in which volatile compounds from substances are isolated and reconstituted to create seasoning blends.
-Techniques to create flavor compounds for instant ramen soups include gas chromatography utilized with mass spectrometry and olfactometry.
-Ramen noodle soup seasoning packets may also contain anticaking agents and flow agents to prevent the product from clumping into a solid mass.
+Sophisticated methods exist that create flavor compounds, or complex flavors, for the flavoring of instant ramen noodle soups.
+A desired flavor is analyzed using techniques such as gas chromatography utilized with mass spectrometry and olfactometry, so that it can be reconstituted through blending more common ingredients.